-Located north of Turin and bordered by Switzerland and France , with stunning 4,000m peaks on both sides, the Valle d’Aosta is a foodie’s paradise – don’t miss the cream hazelnut dessert creme di Cogne or the fabulous local red and white wines.
+Located north of Turin and bordered by Switzerland and France, with stunning 4,000m peaks on both sides, the Valle d’Aosta is a foodie’s paradise – don’t miss the cream hazelnut dessert Crema di Cogne or the fabulous local red and white wines.
 After a day on the slopes, you’ll have earnt it!

 Ski resorts in Italy don’t come any better than Courmayeur.
-With short transfer times (it’s just 1 hour 20 minutes from Geneva, it rewards visitors with heart-racing views of the Mont Blanc massif.
+With short transfer times (it’s just 1 hour 20 minutes from Geneva), it rewards visitors with heart-racing views.
 Car-free and cobbled, it’s dotted with chic shops as well as family attractions including a bowling alley and climbing wall.

 Courmayeur’s superb snow record is backed up by an excellent snow-making system.
 Huts sprinkled around the resort’s easy and intermediate runs offer up sun-decks for soaking up those views, while famed runs for experienced skiers looking for off-piste action include the Vallée Blanche into Chamonix and the Toula Glacier.
 Or try heli-skiing – it’s great value here when compared with many other resorts.